On the R\'enyi-Ulam Game with Restricted Size Queries: Proof of the Bounds

 For the base case $\ell=0$ we need $RU^k_0(n)-L_0^k(n)=\lceil\log{(k+m_1)}\rceil-\lceil\log{k}\rceil\le 1$, which clearly holds true.
 Now, for the induction step, we must prove that if $RU_{\ell-p}^k(n)-L_{\ell-p}^k(n)\le \ell-p+1$ for all $1\le p\le \ell$ then $RU_{\ell}^k(n)-L_\ell^k(n)\le \ell+1$.

-With $\nk$ queries we can always reach a state that is no worse than $(k, n-k, 0, \dots, 0)$ if we always ask $k$ elements from the zeroth component.
-From this state let us ask the $k$ elements of the zeroth component until one of the following cases occur.
+With $\nk$ queries, using \sref{Lemma}{trivieasier}, we can always reach a state that is not worse than $(k, n-k, 0, \dots, 0)$ if we always ask $k$ elements from the zeroth component.
+From this state, consider the set of those $k$ elements that are currently at the zeroth component and always ask this set until one of the following cases occur.

 \textit{Case 1:} The $n-k$ elements from the first component fall out from the searching, while the $k$ elements from the zeroth arrive at the $p$-th component, where $0\le p\le\ell-1$.
 This results the state $(0\dots,0, k,0, \dots,0)$ after altogether $\nk+\ell+p$ questions.
 From here, we still need $RU_{\ell-p}(k)$ queries.